lynnpepin/lynndotpy_xyz/content/posts/ssds_bad_2023.md

 +++
-title = "SSDs are bad again.
-I had many failures in 2023" date = 2023-12-08
+title = "I've had a lot (one or two) SSDs fail in 2023, which is a lot." date = 2023-12-08

 [taxonomies]